-Document Name Good Governance for ARTICLE 19

-Document Owner Chair of the International Board (via the International

-Governance Sub-Committee

-Delegated to: Director of Communications and Information

-Created FEBRUARY 2018

-Published MAY 2018

-Modified

-Version English language version 2.01

-Purpose A manual of best practice for Boards, Chairs, Individual

-Members, and Affiliates to ensure good practice in governance

-of the organisation.
+Document Name Good Governance for ARTICLE 19 Document Owner Chair of the International Board (via the International Governance Sub-Committee Delegated to: Director of Communications and Information Created FEBRUARY 2018 Published MAY 2018 Modified 22.November 2018 - update to Trustees (Part 3) Version English language version 2.02 Purpose A manual of best practice for Boards, Chairs, Individual Members, and Affiliates to ensure good practice in governance of the organisation.
 Distribution ALL ARTICLE 19, Trustees, Affiliates.
 Access Open.
 Available on article19.org and internal systems.